technoz3n/technoz3n/README.md

 you can find whatever the hell i do here :3

 # socials
-uh steam youtube discord, basically everything - technozyen/techie/techy/technozen or pancaketechy if anything is taken
+uh steam youtube discord, basically everything - technoz3n. or technoz3n, or techy